 The Tone Curve is also used to add contrast to an image.
 A softer “S” curve is less contrast than a stronger “S” curve.
 You can adjust the curve by clicking directly on the curve and pulling it down or up.

-Or you can use the targeted adjustment tool (the small dot on the left upper-left of the tone curve) to click and drag on your image.
-Clicking and dragging “up” will brighten areas with those tones.
-Clicking and dragging “down” on the image will darken areas with those tones.
+You can also use the targeted adjustment tool (the small dot on the left upper-left of the tone curve) to click and drag on your image.

-If you think that the color added to the photo is a little more than you want, adjust the highlights and shadows saturation sliders down a little and see if that helps.
-If you want the color to show more do the opposite--increase the saturation sliders.
+If you think that the color added to the photo is a little more than you want, adjust the highlights, shadows, and midtones saturation sliders down a little and see if that helps.
+And if you want the color to show more do the opposite - increase the saturation sliders.

-Adjustment brushes are the easiest way to adjust smaller areas of the photo when the effect looks good most everywhere, but not in a specific spot.
+The Brush Masking Tool are the easiest way to adjust smaller areas of the photo when the effect looks good almost everywhere, but not in a specific spot.

-Adjustment brushes are an easy way to affect changes to a part of the image.
+The Brush Masking Tool is an easy way to affect changes to a certain part of an image.